6 Tips for Setting a Smart Promotional Products Budget

 Now the big question: how much will it cost to accomplish your objectives?
 Your promotional strategies will take considerable time and money to implement, which must be factored into your budget.

 As you estimate the cost of your promotional campaigns and strategies, beware of any hidden costs.
-For example, many small business owners forget to factor in the time it takes to manage their promotions and measure their overall effectiveness.
+For example, many marketing teams forget to factor in the time it takes to manage their promotions and measure their overall effectiveness.

 Whether your company has been up and running for two months or two years, you can use your sales data to inform your promotional budget.
 Dig into your past and projected data to get a better sense of what your company’s budget should look like.